drewww/prism/docs/source/making-a-roguelike/part6.rst

    return GameOverState

 This is pretty simple.
-We're taking a display, the same one we've been using in ``MyGameLevelState`` and we draw "Game Over" centered on the screen.
+We're taking a display, the same one we've been using in ``GameLevelState`` and we draw "Game Over" centered on the screen.

 Replacing the exit
 ------------------

-Let's head over to ``MyGameLevelState``.
+Let's head over to ``GameLevelState``.
 First we're going to need to require our new GameState at the top of the file.

 .. code:: lua